kreonjr/CourseProject/python/firebase/README.md

 ## Overview

-The script here is the final step to update the WebApp with the output found in `python/text_mining/firebase-output.json`
+The script here is the final step to update the WebApp with the output found in `python/text_mining/firebase-output.json`.
+You should not need to run this script to test the functionality of the Web App but you certainly can. ***(See note on api-key authentication below)**

 ## Requirements